Ahmed Naser Al-Raisi: Tenure

-On 25 January 2022, Serbian authorities extradited a Bahraini dissident, Ahmed Jaafar Mohamed Ali, in cooperation with Interpol, under the presidency of Ahmed Naser al-Raisi.
+On 25 January 2022, Serbian authorities extradited a Bahraini dissident, Ahmed Jaafar Mohamed Ali.
 The decision came despite an injunction to postpone the extradition until 25 February by the European Court of Human Rights (ECHR).
 Director of Advocacy at the Bahrain Institute for Rights and Democracy (BIRD), Sayed Ahmed Alwadaei said violating the decision of ECHR indicates how "red lines will be crossed" under al-Raisi's leadership.
 He said the Interpol will be "complicit in any abuse faced by Ali".

-In March 2022, a preliminary inquiry was opened by the French anti-terror prosecutors into al-Raisi’s acts of barbarism and torture.
-He was under torture allegations, which William Bourdon said were adequate to lift his “diplomatic immunity”, adding that the French prosecutors should have ordered his immediate arrest.
+When contacted about the case by The Guardian, an Interpol spokesperson stated that decisions regarding extradition and arrests were the responsibility of member countries and Interpol is not involved in the process.